apache/arrow-site/_posts/2025-10-17-introducing-arrow-avro.md

 ## Alternatives & Benchmarks

-There's fundamentally two different approaches for bringing Avro into Arrow:
+There are fundamentally two different approaches for bringing Avro into Arrow:
 1. Row‑centric approach, typical of general Avro libraries such as `apache-avro`, deserializes one record at a time into native Rust values (i.e., `Value` or Serde types) and then builds Arrow arrays from those values.
 2. Vectorized approach, what `arrow-avro` provides, decodes directly into Arrow builders/arrays and emits `RecordBatch`es, avoiding most per‑row overhead.